Selling losers to offset gains. $3,000 annual deduction against ordinary income. Wash sale rule (30 days). Automated harvesting services.

 trading costs sum to $60.
 Compute the immediate tax savings, ordinary income offset this year, carryforward, and net benefit after trading costs.

-Compare two strategies for a 8,000 harvestable losses.
+Compare two strategies for a $200,000 taxable account with a yearly average of $8,000 harvestable losses.
 Option A uses automated harvesting at 0.30

-the historical realized tax benefit before fees would be 960 of ordinary income offsets.
+the historical realized tax benefit before fees would be $1,200 in capital gains savings and $960 of ordinary income offsets.
 Option B is manual harvesting that realizes $4,000 per year of losses.
 Which option nets more after costs?
 Show math.

 Hint: Compute gross tax savings for each option, subtract automation fees for A, and compare to manual net for B with zero fees assumed.